Tinche/incant/README.rst

 While working for a tech company, you've been given an assignment: create a powerful, easy-to-use (yes, both) web framework for other developers in your company to use.
 You don't have to do it from scratch though, so you choose (essentially at random) an existing framework: Quart (Quart is an async version of Flask).
 Pretty much any other framework (sync or async) would have also worked; other implementations are left as an exercise to the reader.
-You decide to call this framework `IncantAPI`.
+You decide to call this framework `QuickAPI`.

 Simple Quart handlers are very easy to write, so your colleagues are quick to get started: